AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-dynamic-routes.md

 ## Author the Container in AEM

-With the `<AEMResponsiveGrid...>` in place, and its `pagePath` dynamically set based on the adventure being rendered, we try authoring content in it.
+With the `<ResponsiveGrid...>` in place, and its `pagePath` dynamically set based on the adventure being rendered, we try authoring content in it.

 1. Log in to AEM Author
 1. Navigate to __Sites > WKND App > us > en__